nustxujun/UnrealReactPhysics3D/README.md

 # UnrealReactPhysics3D
-deterministic reactphysics3d plugin for unreal engine
+Deterministic reactphysics3d plugin for unreal engine

+NOTE:
+you can switch decimal type between floating-point and fixed-point by ``RP3D_USE_FIXED``